ShimaaAboelmagd257/E-commerce/README.md

 # E-commerce Backend Application

 ## Overview
 This is the backend of an E-commerce application built using Spring Boot.
 It provides RESTful APIs for managing users, products, carts, orders, and payments.
 The project is designed with a focus on scalability, security, and ease of use.

 ## Features
+- **Microservices Architecture:**
+  - The application is structured into distinct services, each responsible for a specific functionality such as user management, product catalog, cart, and order processing.

+- **Kafka for Event-Driven Communication:**
+ - Kafka is used to enable seamless asynchronous communication between services (e.g., product updates, inventory checks).
+ -
 - **User Management:**
   - Registration, login, and profile management for users.